firestarter/docs/rules.md

 ### Inappropriate skins and names
 * Any skin or username that is deemed inappropriate by the staff will result in a ban until it is changed.
-* This also goes for item names in game.
+* This also goes for item names in-game.

 ### Scope of moderation
 * We do **not** moderate anything that takes place outside of the bounds of our server.
 We only moderate actions on the Firestarter Realms or within the Firestarter Discord server.
 Anything outside of that is out of our scope of moderation, and you are responsible for moderating yourself.